 A Stealthy Salmon Pool Approach

 Stealth while approaching a salmon pool and when entering the river are key salmon fishing components as salmon are very aware of unnatural movements.
-The salmon's lateral line will pick up any vibrations or water disturbance at great distance so don't just power walk up the gravel riverbank of the pool you're about to fish but instead walk slowly and well back from the riverbank until you reach your starting position.
+The salmon's lateral line will pick up any vibrations or water disturbance at great distance so don't just power walk up the gravel riverbank of the pool you're about to fish but instead walk slowly and keep well back from the riverbank until you reach your starting position.
 The first thing a salmon should ever be aware of is your salmon fly and nothing else if you're looking for success in this pursuit.

 Start Salmon Fishing With Thoughtfulness

-When you get to your starting position don't do what most anglers do by wading straight in creating a big bow wave before pulling all there fly line off the reel and starting with one big cast.
+When you get to your starting position don't do what most anglers do by wading straight in creating a big bow wave before pulling all there fly line off the reel and starting with one huge big 'blitzkrieg' cast.
 Stand back at ankle or shin depth and start with a short line extending the length of the line by a yard between each cast until you have the length of line suitable for that specific pool application before you slowly start wading out (if you even have to) and then down through the pool.
-That is the technically correct way to commence fishing at the neck of any salmon pool so don't let eagerness get the better of you as a 'quick' salmon may be waiting there for you that you'd otherwise have missed!
+That is the technically correct way to commence fishing at the neck of any salmon pool so don't let eagerness get the better of you as a quick salmon may be waiting 'close in' there for you that you'd otherwise have missed!

 Wade The Salmon River With Small Careful Steps